 - Support for high arches: Superfeet Green

-In this category, we list the best men’s walking shoes 2017 and the best women’s walking shoes 2017, in as many different categories as we think are useful.
+In this category, we list the best men’s walking shoes, followed by the best women’s walking shoes.
 You might be looking for something super casual, or something built to weather the elements.
-Whatever your needs are, we’ve got the shoe to fit.

 Check out the entire line of Van’s Men’s Shoes.

 Pros: Comfortable for long periods of walking, rubber soles, breathable, versatile.